 During the later part of your career, you worked almost exclusively with Cine Excel Entertainment and the company's producer David Huey (or David Hue).
 How did you start working with them?

-Future War by Cine Excel (where you had a very short cameo as an policeman) had the somewhat dubious honor to be the most recent film featured in Mystery Science Theater 3000 TV show, how do you feel about this ?
+Future War by Cine Excel (where you had a very short cameo as a policeman) had the somewhat dubious honor to be the most recent film featured in Mystery Science Theater 3000 TV show.
+How do you feel about this?

 David signed me to a multi pix deal that worked around my ministry schedule.
 The roles were very good & the billing was excellent.
 Not much $.
 Yes, they were low budget so I got 2 out of 3.
-Yes, we shot " Power Elite " & " SWAT : Warhead One " at the same time with Olivier Gruner & 6 other actors.
-It was a good move on David's part ,& he saved money.
+Yes, we shot Power Elite & SWAT: Warhead One at the same time with Olivier Gruner & 6 other actors.
+It was a good move on David's part & he saved money.
 Olivier & I had many, many scenes together & we worked very well together.
 We talked about doing another film together but it never happened.
-I call him 2 times ( never 3 ),but did not get a return.
+I called him 2 times (never 3), but did not get a return.
 That's how it is in Hollywood.
 Rarely do people maintain a friendship.
 I have with David Huey & consider him a friend, a term I do not use loosely.

-How much time does it take to shoot an average Cine Excel film?"
-The company's films seem relatively hard to buy, even on amazon.com.
+How much time does it take to shoot an average Cine Excel film?
+The company's movies seem relatively hard to buy, even on Amazon.
 Do you know how they are being distributed?

 I think David Huey is very talented, & could direct a big budget film.
 He does amazing things with low budgets films.